Luisa Pastor Lillo

 The duo worked with her husband José Ramón García Antón, who from the Generalitat Valenciana, brought many investments to San Vicente del Raspeig.
 The municipality during its mandate experienced urban expansion, in which within its policy of investments it emphasized the urban infrastructure, passing from being an industrial city, to a residential one because several companies stopped having activity.

 In August 2009, her husband, the regional councillor José Ramón García Antón, suddenly died.
 In October 2009, it was speculated that she would opt for Secretary-General of the People's Party in the Valencian Community after the vacancy left by Ricardo Costa Climent.

 On 13 July 2011 she was elected president of the Provincial Council of Alicante, replacing José Joaquín Ripoll, with 20 members of the popular group compared to 10 of the socialist group.
 She was the only woman to preside over the provincial institution.
 Her management was based mainly on the reorganization of the economic accounts, liquidating all the debt of the deputation.
 She always reconciled her role as mayoress with that of provincial deputy of social services, from 1999 to 2015 she managed this area in the provincial government.

 In the 2015 municipal elections, Luisa Pastor stood for her fifth term as mayor.
 Although a decline of the PP was predicted in many municipalities, in San Vicente del Raspeig the surveys kept Pastor in government.
 But it was not so, and the PP lost 8 councillors, going from 15 to 7, taking just a thousand votes more than the PSOE led by Jesus Villar.
 Finally the socialist Villar won the mayor's office.
 In the provincial palace, Pastor was succeeded by César Sánchez, from the same party.

 On 10 October 2014, a judge decided to investigate her for the possible relations with the corruption scandal in the "Brugal case".

-On 22 October 2015, after 5 months as a councillor in the opposition, she decided to resign her seat for personal reasons.
+On 22 October 2015, after 5 months as a councilor in the opposition, she decided to resign her seat for personal reasons.
 She served 16 years as mayoress of the San Vicente del Raspeig City Council, of which she remained 13 as mayor, 2 as Councillor of Finance with Francisco Canals, and one and a half as councillor in the opposition.
 Luisa Pastor died on 18 April 2018, at the age of 69, of cancer.